inrb-labgenpath/singa-illumina/README.md

 ![Open Source](https://badgen.net/badge/icon/Open%20Source/purple?icon=https://upload.wikimedia.org/wikipedia/commons/4/44/Coraz%C3%B3n.svg&label&scale=0.9)
 ![GitHub](https://badgen.net/badge/icon/GitHub/black?icon=https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png&label&scale=0.9)

 ## Introduction

 `SINGA` is a bioinformatics analysis pipeline designed for the assembly and variant calling of Monkeypox Virus (MPXV) samples.
 This pipeline places an emphasis on quality control, ensuring that low-quality reads are filtered out, primers are effectively trimmed, and human-derived reads are depleted.
 As a result, users can obtain high-quality MPXV sequences.
 Tailored specifically for Illumina sequencing data (singa-illumina repository), SINGA is optimized for amplicon-based approaches, focusing on data generated using carefully curated primer sets.

-The development of the SINGA pipeline has greatly benefited from collaborative efforts and contributions from various sources within the scientific community.
-Notably, insights gained from the INRB 2023 workshop `(https://github.com/linsalrob/ComputationalGenomicsManual/blob/master/Workshops/INRB2023.md)` have provided valuable knowledge and hands-on experience in computational genomics, enriching the pipeline's framework.
-Additionally, the expertise shared through GeVarLi `(https://forge.ird.fr/transvihmi/nfernandez/GeVarLi)` has further enhanced our understanding of genomic variation analysis.
-Acknowledgment is also due to the ARTIC Network's ongoing support, particularly through the artic-mpxv-illumina-nf repository `(https://github.com/artic-network/artic-mpxv-illumina-nf)` and `(https://github.com/polio-nanopore/piranha)`, which has offered robust resources and methodologies for analyzing Monkeypox Virus sequences.
-Together, these contributions have strengthened the development of SINGA, ensuring that it remains a reliable and cutting-edge tool for the genomic analysis of MPXV samples.

 ## Pipeline summary